 The literature on race and juries typically focuses on violent crime, yet a group's racial composition may be equally important in civil matters.
 Racial inequalities in business ownership and wealth have direct implications for views of corporate power and malfeasance.
 As Conley (1999) put it, "In contemporary America, race and property are intimately linked and form the nexus for the persistence of black-white inequality" (5).
 Unequal rates of business and stock ownership are primary components of the racial wealth gap (Herring and Henderson 2016).
-It stands to reason, then, that White Americans will hold more business-friendly views and emphasize the personal responsibility of those harmed by profit-seeking.
-In addition, many people of color live in neighborhoods bearing a disproportionate burden of industrial activity and corporate waste sites (Bolin, Grineski, and Collins 2005, 157).
-This reality helps explain why people of color tend to perceive more risk from structural sources, and favor regulating those sources, even when accounting for party identification, conservative self-identification, and other demographics (Kahan et al. 2007).
-The continuing disadvantages POC Americans face lead them to hold less individualistic and more egalitarian views that undergird a wide range of policy attitudes (Kahan et al. 2007, 492 and Table 2).
+It stands to reason, then, that White Americans will hold more business-friendly views and emphasize the personal responsibility of those harmed by profit seeking.
+In addition, many POCs live in neighborhoods bearing a disproportionate burden of industrial activity and corporate waste sites (Bolin, Grineski, and Collins 2005, 157).
+This reality helps explain why POCs tend to perceive more risk from structural sources and favor regulating those sources, even when accounting for party identification, conservative self-identification, and other demographics (Kahan et al. 2007).
+The continuing disadvantages POC Americans face lead them to hold less individualistic and more egalitarian views that undergird a wide range of policy attitudes (492 and table 2).

 These views extend to civil suits.
-As one attorney put it, "Expressing their perceptions of justice through awards in serious personal injury cases is one of the few opportunities that most people of color have to ... send a message to corporations and other powerful social players" (quoted in Gifford and Jones 2016, 589).
-Of particular relevance for this study, race predicts support for punishing and regulating corporate harm more strongly and consistently than income (Unnever, Benson, and Cullen 2008).
+As one attorney put it, "Expressing their perceptions of justice through awards in serious personal injury cases is one of the few opportunities that most people of color have to . . . send a message to corporations and other powerful social players" (quoted in Gifford and Jones 2016, 589).
+Of particular relevance for this study, race predicts support for punishing and regulating corporate harm more strongly and consistently than income (Unnever et al. 2008).
 Indeed, political actors behave as if racial composition in these cases matters: efforts to reduce juries' ability to punish corporations are undertaken most often in states whose major cities have a high percentage of African Americans (Gifford and Jones 2016).
 Even at the same level of income, occupation, and education, African Americans have much lower wealth (Conley 1999).
-Race is highly correlated with home ownership, net asset values, generational inheritance, access to public services, and geographic isolation (Darity and Mullen 2020; Bolin, Grineski, and Collins 2005).
-These factors are not well measured by income or education, yet substantially shape economic opportunity (Herring and Henderson 2016).
-As Hamilton and Darity

-(2017) summarize, "Race is a stronger predictor of wealth than class itself" (60).5
+Race is highly correlated with home ownership, net asset values, generational inheritance, access to public services, and geographic isolation (Bolin et al. 2005; Darity and Mullen 2020).
+These factors are not well measured by income or education yet substantially shape economic opportunity (Herring and Henderson 2016).
+As Hamilton and Darity (2017) summarize, "Race is a stronger predictor of wealth than class itself" (60).3

 Because POC jurors are more likely to prefer corporate punishment, their presence may affect juror views and jury verdicts.
-This influence could occur either because POC jurors set a more punitive jury median before deliberation, or because they persuade their fellow jurors of the need for stiffer corporate punishment.
+This influence could occur either because POC jurors set a more punitive jury median before deliberation or because they persuade their fellow jurors of the need for stiffer corporate punishment.
 Either way, racial diversity may affect jury decisions.
-On the other hand, racial diversity may fail to produce meaningful influence.
+Yet, racial diversity may fail to produce meaningful influence.
 At their population percentage, POC jurors may be too few to affect the median.
 And even if their voices change the conversation, and shift some White jurors' preferences, that shift may not suffice to change votes and, ultimately, verdicts.
-Since people of color are often few in number, they face the hurdles of a numerical minority.
+Since POCs are often few in number, they face the hurdles of a numerical minority.
 Moreover, the disadvantage they face may go beyond small numbers, especially when racial or ethnic membership is easily discernible: as a status minority facing ongoing bias and perceived lower authority, POCs may carry less influence than dissenting White jurors with the same preferences.